Courses

 Course Code: 01-05-T923

-Finding agile solutions in a technical world and delivering technology projects can be difficult, particularly understanding how different technological elements work together towards a solution.
-This is the recommended first class of the Technical Solutions Delivery Certificate that provides an overview of technological understanding to help in the communication of projects and working relationships.
+Finding agile solutions and delivering technology projects can be difficult.
+It can be especially difficult for a non-IT professional to understand how different technological elements work together.
+This is the recommended first class of the Technical Solutions Delivery Certificate.
+This certificate provides you with an overview of the programs and systems commonly used in projects so that you can communicate and collaborate effectively with your project team.

 Performance Objectives: Upon completion of this course, you should be able to: